One-dimensional electronics with edge states in two-dimensional altermagnets: Results

-\textit{edge-MTJ---} Here we propose the concept of the edge-MTJ, a tunneling junction exhibiting switching effect via the spin-matching and mismatching of edge states at the electrodes.
+Here we propose the concept of the edge-MTJ, a tunneling junction exhibiting switching effect via the spin-matching and mismatching of edge states at the electrodes.
 As shown in Fig. 1(c), the edge-MTJ is based on a two-terminal device configuration with electrons transversally along the edge of the 2D altermagnets.
-The high and low resistance states switching can be achieved by changing the Neel order on one end of device while keeping that of the other end of the device fixed.
+Switching between high- and low-resistance states can be achieved by changing the N\'eel order on one end of device while keeping that of the other end of the device fixed.

 Here we briefly introduce the mechanism of the edge-MTJ.
 The quantum ballistic of a two-terminal device \cite{quhe2021sub,ding2021two,yang2021layer,fang2023polarization,chen2025self,fang2024tunable} is described by the Landauer–Büttiker formalism \cite{datta1992exclusion,meir1992landauer}: